adamreiser/foxglove/README.md

 Foxglove is a Firefox profile and ssh proxy manager with two purposes:

-1. Generate Firefox profiles with preferences that I consider desirable for the majority of use cases.
-These disable, where possible, Firefox's built-in advertising and pop-ups, telemetry, experiments, and similar features.
+1. Programatically generate Firefox profiles with preferences that I consider desirable for the majority of use cases.
+These disable, where possible, Firefox's built-in advertising, pop-ups, telemetry, experiments, and similar features.

 2. Optionally ssh to a remote host and configure the Firefox profile to use that connection as a SOCKS proxy.